nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: <strong>Note:</strong>
   * Only works if you have listed out all groups or subgroups in Notor.
-  * Lists all persons of a group or subgroup that is at the given `INDEX` .
+  * Lists all persons of a group or subgroup that is at the given `INDEX`.
-  * Do not confuse this with the list all subgroups command, whose first command word is `group`
+  * Do not confuse this with the list all subgroups command, whose first command word is `group`.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: <strong>Caution:</strong>